Shortness of Breath (SOB / Dyspnea)-

 Obvious and Hidden Forms - Reduction and Elimination- Endorsement of SOB by Western Medicine

-Today, many medical practitioners in the US are endorsing the view that SOB could be a major factor in determining the overall health of an individual and if detected and tackled in time, it could reduce the chances of developing complications 10 years later to a large extent.
+Today, many medical practitioners in the US are endorsing the view that SOB could be a major factor in determining the overall health of an individual and if detected and tackled in time, it could reduce the chances of developing complications even years later.

 Here is what I learned from an enlightened medical doctor.
 "Mr. A has had an injury to his diaphragm -- the inability to function properly --adversely affecting his breathing.
 There is no established medical treatment for this condition and patient has been encouraged to seek any and all alternative treatment modalities."